Enlargement of a photo of Sylvia Bremer, from Witzel Studios, Los Angeles. c 1918. Author’s Collection.

 Mary was well enough by the second half of 1941 to return to work, although, as she was later to point out, it was extremely difficult to get film work with a husband in gaol on suspicion of treason.
 The work was a supporting role in the 70-minute “This was Paris”, made by Mary’s old studio, Warner Bros, at their Teddington studios in south–west London.
 The plot revolves around three or four key characters who are participants battling the activities of fifth columnists in France in 1940.
 Several of the players in the film, including Mary, would have been very well known to US audiences.
 Ben Lyon, a well known US actor, plays Butch, a perpetually drunken reporter for an Australian newspaper called “The Sidney Chronicle.”
 (Despite the incorrect spelling, it is clearly meant to be a newspaper in Sydney, Australia he works for).
 Mary plays his girlfriend with a degree of ability and confidence not seen in many of her earlier films.

 Mary Maguire’s first line as Blossum Leroy in her final film “This Was Paris.”
 Her boyfriend, Butch, a reporter for “The Sidney Chronicle” (sic) has come home drunk, with British spy Bill Hamilton in tow.
 Listen to that accent!
 Is she meant to be Australian?
-It’s not made clear.
+It’s worth noting that by the time she was in England, her accent was noticeably refined.
 Audio clip from VHS copy in the author’s collection.

 In wartime England, the joy of parenthood and the pleasure of working in film again was not to last for long.
 Over Christmas 1941 little Michael became ill.
 In February 1942, he succumbed to pneumonia – an operation failed.
 The little boy was buried at a church at the Gordon Canning ancestral seat of Hartpury in Gloucestershire, his name listed on a monument next to adults killed in Britain’s war effort.
 Even Bina was unable to put a positive spin on this awful event and could find little to say.
 Still in prison after a year and a half, Bobbie could not console her.
 Mary was absolutely devastated.